-Let’s start by breaking down what a specialist and a generalist is when it comes to a typical education and career path.
+Let’s start by breaking down what a specialist and a generalist are when it comes to a typical education and career path.
 We’ll work through the pros and cons of each as well.

 Specialists are people with a deep interest in pursuing the finer details of any particular topic.
 They want (and need) to understand the inner workings of their niche.
 They seek to understand all approaches in their area of expertise.

-A specialist is a person which is highly skilled within their specific, and often restricted, field.
+A specialist is a person who is highly skilled within their specific, and often restricted, field.

 Jenni and I watched El Camino last night—it’s the movie ending for TV’s Breaking Bad. *Spoilers ahead*.
 The star, Jesse, needed to escape the life he had.
 A new identity, new location, new everything.
 And he knew a fixer that could do it.